Tainted\\Coders

 Events

-Message bus style event store that can be accessed with EntityReader and EntityWriter.
+Events are used through a message bus style event store that can be accessed with EntityReader and EntityWriter.

 EntityWriter will push events to a queue to be consumed by other EntityReaders.